 She has exhibited in special shows in the context 57th Venice Biennale (Italy) and with Luciano Benetton Collection.
-Her pieces have been exhibited in International Art Fairs such as Parallax AF London 2016, Art Boca Raton 2016, Art Concept Miami Art Week 2016, Art Palm Beach 2017.
-Also she has exhibited in special art shows and galleries in Miami and continuously in curatorial spaces in Wynwood, renowned Art District in South Florida.
+Her pieces have been exhibited in International Art Fairs such as Parallax AF London, Art Boca Raton, Art Concept Miami Art Week, Art Palm Beach International and Red Dot Art Fair.
+Also, she has exhibited in galleries and curatorial spaces in Miami and Wynwood, renowned Art District in South Florida.

-Her work focuses on the search for the meaning of the soul and its disassociation with the human being as an individual imprisoned by himself and justified in the systems of the collective.
+Her work focuses on the search for the meaning of the soul and its dissociation from the human being as an individual imprisoned by his/her belief system and in justifications of the social system in which he/she lives.

 Her pieces are in Private Collections in London (UK), North Caroline and South Florida (US), and Caracas (Venezuela).